This article is about

 Conclusion

 Essential amino acids are indispensable for various physiological functions, including muscle repair, metabolic regulation, immune response, and neurotransmitter production.
+Their impact extends beyond physical health to support mood, cognitive function, and overall well-being.

 Adequate intake of these amino acids through diet or supplementation is vital, especially for populations at higher risk of deficiencies, like the elderly or those with chronic conditions.
 Prioritizing a balanced diet rich in these nutrients is key to optimizing health and preventing related deficiencies.